 The space cannot be assessed for technical reasons, justified by the Assessor to the satisfaction of the CBD Administrator.

 By default all Functional Spaces are considered to be Assessable unless the above criteria are satisfied.
+Specific non-assessable technical reasons include:

-Specific examples of technical reasons that may qualify a Functional Space as Non-Assessable include:
+The Functional Space area is smaller than 50m2.

 The Functional Space does not contain at least 50m2 of Open Office Space.

-Open Office Space in the Functional Space does not comprise at least 15% of the total Functional Space area.
+Open Office Space in the Functional Space does not make up at least 15% of the total Functional Space area.

 No lighting is installed in the Functional Space and there is no contractual agreement to install a proposed lighting system within three months of the Assessment Date.